spy7/sword/README.md

 - The book ingestion process was developed using a provided file containing 10,000 records.
 By treating this file as a standard, the algorithm was optimized to perform efficiently.

-- The field `book_id` is unique and serves as the key, as the ISBN can sometimes be empty.
+- The `book_id` field was defined as unique and used as a key, since the ISBN may occasionally be empty.

+- It was assumed that user authentication is not required for the public-facing web page to ensure a smooth and simple user experience.
+Users can search and reserve books without logging in, while the admin interface handles authentication for managing books and reservations.

+- To prevent multiple reservations for the same book, the system was designed to allow only one reservation per book at any given time.
+This ensures that users cannot reserve a book that is already reserved.

 ## ⚙️ Setup instructions